surveysolutions/docs/content/headquarters/accounts/teams-and-roles-tab-creating-user-accounts/index.md

 [observer](/headquarters/accounts/survey-solutions-server-observer/) and API
 accounts filling out exactly the same forms.

+Survey Solutions **does not** utilize the contact information (specified in the full name, contact email and phone number fields) to make automatic notifications or robocalls.
+Instead this information is stored for convenience of the survey managers (HQ and team supervisors) if they need to reach, for example, a particular interviewer.

 When creating interviewer accounts, one must additionally specify to which team the interviewer is assigned by selecting the appropriate supervisor's name.
 Correspondingly, to create a team, first create the supervisor, then